mundocalrisian/Test-Project/README.md

 # Test-Project
-Testing and learning about Git and GitHub
+Testing and learning about Git and GitHub.
 Now this covers both web interface and local on my computer